yuchild/course_repo/notes/capstone_I.md

 # DSI Capstone I guide

 Capstone projects showcase your data science skill and passion.
-They result in a digital portfolio of public Github repositories that you can show potential employers.
+They result in a digital portfolio of public Github repositories that you can talk about with potential employers.
 We've had employers waive in-person coding requirements because an applicant's Github "looks great."
 We hope that happens to you.

 ## Components of a Good Capstone
 The Galvanize curriculum has been tailored over time to equip you with skills